Nubicola/naeq_templater/NAEQ Template.md

 // what breaks:
 // - existing links get parsed and replaced
+// too many words will exceed an async limit

 // done
 // - Hello gets parsed -> Fixed with corrected regexp